 For more information about how to make a claim, read our Claiming a Terminal Medical Condition Benefit factsheet (pdf).

-If your claim is approved, you can withdraw money from your account tax-free for two years after your diagnosis.
+If your claim is approved, you can withdraw money from your account tax-free within 24 months (2 years) of the date of your certificate.
 There are a few ways you can access your money if eligible:

 If you have any questions or you'd like to get started with your claim for a terminal illness benefit, please let us know.

 1. There are various circumstances when cover will end; refer to the Accumulation Account Insurance Guide (pdf).